Aatmaj-Zephyr/ANN4j/README.md

 1) Slow execution of code due to Java.
 2) Slow execution of code due to object oriented implementation.
 3) High memory cost.
 Takes more memory when compared to matrix multiplication.
-4) No GPU support, all processing occurs in GPU.
+4) No GPU support, all processing occurs in CPU.
-5) No active community and support.
+5) No active community.

 ### Final words
 ANN4j provides functionality for object orinted artificial neural networks in pure Java.
 It has been developed and published open source on github under the MIT liscence.
 The source code has been refactored multiple times to include clean code principles as well as relevant design patterns.
 This package can be used to perform fundamental research in areas of artificial intelligance as it provides flexibility due to its object oriented approach.